MuchHair/HQM/README.md

   <img src=".github/overview.jpg" width="900px" />
 </div>

+To the best of our knowledge, HQM is the first approach that promotes the robustness of DETR-based models from the perspective of hard example mining.
+Moreover, HQM is plug-and-play and can be readily applied to many DETR-based HOI detection methods.

 ## Preparation
 Code is coming soon.

 ## Citation
 Please consider citing our papers if it helps your research.